bitcoin-tools/nodebuilder/README.md

 ## Prerequisites

-1. An active internet connection
+1. An active internet connection (of course)
-2. A fresh install of any modern Linux distribution based on Debian like [Ubuntu Desktop LTS](https://ubuntu.com/tutorials/install-ubuntu-desktop)
+3. macOS or any modern Linux distribution **based on Debian**, such as [Ubuntu Desktop LTS](https://ubuntu.com/tutorials/install-ubuntu-desktop)
+4. bash, which is already available on macOS, and most other Linux/Unix systems
-3. curl, which you can install with `sudo apt install -y curl`
+5. curl, which you can install with `sudo apt install -y curl`

-This script **does not** support macOS, 32-bit operating systems, or Arm-based hardware.
+This script **does not** support 32-bit operating systems.
+The processor architecture must be either x86_64 or arm64.

 ## How to Run Node Builder